thinkC/spring-boot-projects/how_to_dockerize_angular_springboot_app.md

 ENTRYPOINT ["java", "-jar", "/app/app.jar"]
 ```

-Next, I ran script below to create the frontend image and named it `angular-app` in the current directory
+Next, I ran script below to create the backend image and named it `spring-boot-app1` in the current directory

 ```bash
  docker build -t spring-boot-app1 .